 The thing is, your body creates its own vitamin D when your skin is exposed to sunlight.
 If you can’t get enough sunlight every day, be sure to get a high-quality Vitamin D supplement and take a dose that is right for your body.
 Optimal Vitamin D levels are around 70.
 You can also consume Vitamin D rich foods such as salmon and beef liver.

 A Vitamin D supplement is vital to keeping your immune system happy, especially during this pandemic since vitamin D deficiencies have been shown to increase the severity of COVID symptoms.
 So, taking a daily dose of Vitamin D can help reduce your risk of severe COVID symptoms!
+You can find a supplement HERE from my store!

 As it gets darker earlier, you may feel tired earlier.
 Instead of pushing yourself to stay up to 10 pm, listen to your body and get the extra rest!
 In fact, your body’s immune response works best when you have adequate amounts of sleep.